pontikis/dacapo/README.md

 If you choose to not use Dacapo Error Handler you will define type of Exception in your own Error Handler.

+### About Postgresql sequences

+When you execute an INSERT query in Postgres you have also to query a sequence if you want to get the last inserted value in Primary Key column.
+In this case use `setQueryInsertPgSequence()`.
+There are three options:

+* `self::PG_SEQUENCE_NAME_AUTO` in this case sequence name will be automatically constructed as `tablename_id_seq`.
+This is the default setting (ideal for SERIAL columns)
+* `null` (in the rare case when no Primary key is defined)
+* the sequence real name

+REMEMBER that `query_insert_pg_sequence` will be reset to default `self::PG_SEQUENCE_NAME_AUTO` after each INSERT query.

 Documentation
 -------------